ivotron/popper2-paper/paper/paper.md

-2. Similarly, for running workflows on Slurm, users need to specify a few configuration options like the number of nodes to use for running the job concurrently, the number of CPUs to allocate to each task, the MPI library to bind to, etc. as shown in @Lst:slurm.
+2. Similarly, for running workflows on Slurm, users need to specify a few configuration options like the number of nodes to use for running the job concurrently, the number of CPUs to allocate to each task, the MPI library to bind to, as shown in @Lst:slurm.

 ```{#lst:slurm .yaml caption="Configuration file for running on Slurm."}
 engine: